• Health and Well-Being

 Monitor and Communicate

-Use the CDC website as a tool to watch state and global case counts.
+Use the CDC website as a tool to watch for U.S. and global outbreaks.
 If your institution is in an affected zone, share information with the community.
 Include prevention and vaccination information in any campus alert and educational material.
 Provide similar information to traveling students, especially if they’re visiting a country or area experiencing active infections.

 Use Waivers and Assumption of Risk Forms